Clement-Lelievre/puzzle_rush_bot/README.md

 - the stockfish engine executable (to be placed in the same directory as the main Python file)

 Warnings:
-- you may have to disable manually the cookies-related banner at the bottom of the page else clicks due to happen on the first rank will fail; moreover disable the squares highlighting and legal moves highlighting (else, parsing the HTML may fail.)
+- you may have to disable manually the cookies-related banner at the bottom of the page else clicks due to happen on the first rank will fail; moreover disable the squares highlighting and legal moves highlighting (else, parsing the HTML may fail.).
+Leave the coordinates inside board.

 - The program does not account yet for underpromotions, castling or en passant rights but can still solve most puzzles.